Does a 72 hour hold go on your record?

 Although the Equal Employment Opportunity Commission and Health insurance Portability and Accountability Act may deter employers from using mental health records, it is not illegal.10

 In addition, specific positions and agencies will require a mental health check.
 These professions include government jobs, occupations with high levels of security clearance, and safety positions.
-Nursing background checks also often include mental health assessments.
+Nursing background investigations also often include mental health assessments.
 Even so, seeking mental health services does not disqualify a person from being able to gain security clearance.11

 Being admitted for a 72 hour hold can be the difference between life and death.
 Knowing the answer to “does a 72 hour hold go on your record” can help an individual make the right decision when it comes to helping themselves or others stay safe from self-harm or harming others.